 We don’t take shortcuts and we don’t do cover-ups.
 We follow the New Zealand Building Standards and good practice guidelines, even if your work doesn’t need a Council consent.
 Our experienced and appropriately qualified people take pride in getting it right first time.
 In addition, the entire team engage in on-going training and education to make sure they keep up with the latest developments in good building practices, safety issues etc.

 Our talented growing team of builders currently stands at nine, and it’s expanding further.
 We have a number of fully trade qualified, New Zealand Government Approved Licensed Building Practitioners (LBP’s), additional trade qualified builders with varying levels of experience and less qualified people as well.
 They ALL know what they are doing, and how to deliver what you need, when you want it … in a tidy and friendly manner.
 They’re great people to have in your home, great people to talk with about the way forward and great people at delivering.
 And we’re proud to have them on our team.

 If, whilst carrying out your work, we find anything material that we hadn’t anticipated as part of our initial assessment, we will endeavour to inform you of the implications of this prior to proceeding further.
 We understand that unknown items can impact the cost and/or time, and we believe that wherever possible you should agree to any changes before they are actioned … so we have a full Variation Capture Process, designed to make it simpler for us all.

-Our team also includes architects, draftsmen, council consent specialists, structural engineers, fire engineers, plumbers, drain-layers, electricians, plasterers, painters, tilers, roofers, earthmovers, foundation specialists, designers, colour consultants, floor and window cover people to name just a few.
+Our team also includes architects, draftsmen, council consent specialists, structural engineers, fire engineers, plumbers, drain-layers, electricians, plasterers, painters, tilers, roofers, earthmovers, foundation specialists, designers, colour consultants, and floor and window cover people to name just a few.
 We can make your total project happen from start to finish with the least amount of stress to you.